sangleshubham/Fast-Food-Management-System/Readme.txt

                   Delete User(Button)
             10.Change Paytm Barcode
-                    Browse To Path to barcode of Barcode image and select barcode image.
+                    Browse To Path to barcode of PayTM image and select barcode image.